pyrocko/qseek/docs/visualizing_results.md

 ## QGIS

-[QGIS](https://www.qgis.org/) can be used to import `.csv` and explore the data is an interactive fashion.
+[QGIS](https://www.qgis.org/) can be used to import `.csv` and explore the data in an interactive fashion.
 Detections can be rendered by e.g. the detection semblance or the calculated magnitude.

 ![QGIS EQ Detections](images/qgis-loaded.webp)